Feature Photo: Josh Hader, LHP, Brewers

 Quick Hit: The former Competitive Balance B pick by the Pirates in 2014 found his way to the Brewers in the 2016 trade for Jason Rodgers (OF/1B, Pirates).
 The big righty is a very good athlete and while he has some herk-and-jerk in the delivery, does well to repeat and utilize the angle his giant frame creates.
 He doesn’t have tremendous arm speed, but still gets excellent late life and tail on the fastball when he extends out front and will show some cut on occasion, giving him the ingredients for a potential two-way pitch.

 Supak works consistently in the lower 90s with an ability to reach 94-to-95 mph up in the zone on occasion.
 The changeup is average with a chance for more, but it tends to stay on the same plane as the fastball and is used mostly to his arm side.
 The 12-to-6 breaking ball, while average, lacks consistent snap and feel.
 He should continue to get stronger and will play most of 2017 at 21 years of age, so there is still some room to project growth in the profile.
-The fly balls are a mild concern, but he did see a jump in K rates to 8.12 K/9 in 2016 from 7.31 the year before, and if he can drive down in the zone more consistently and do more to keep the ball on the ground then he will have a chance to turn over lineups at a better rate.
+The fly balls are a mild concern, but he did see a jump in his strikeout rates to 8.12 SO/9 in 2016 from 7.31 SO/9 the year before, and if he can drive down in the zone more consistently and do more to keep the ball on the ground then he will have a chance to turn over lineups at a better rate.
 Otherwise, he will need to see another spike in his swing-and-miss ability to counter the below-average hit totals.
 He profiles as a potential back-end arm or middle reliever.

 Quintin Torres-Costa, LHP, Class A Wisconsin | Ceiling/Realistic Role: 45/40

 Ht/Wt: 5’11”/190 B/T: L/L Age (as of December 1st 2016): 22y 3m